engineersCode/EngComp4_landlinear/README.md

 conda env create -f environment.yml
 ```

 This creates a `conda` environment named "landlinear".
-Then activate this environment with
+For `conda` 4.6 and later versions, activate this environment with

 ```console
 conda activate landlinear
 ```

+For `conda` version prior to 4.6, run `source activate landlinear` on Linux and MacOS, `activate landlinear` on Windows.

 #### Install with `conda`